SenseNet/sncom-resources/_docs/tutorials/starting-out-with-reactjs.md

 description: Step-by-step tutorial creating your first basic single page app with sensenet ECM, Reactjs and Redux.
 ---

+# Starting out with sensenet ECM using Reactjs and Redux

 ## Prerequisites

 First of all you need a sensenet ECM instance installed.
 The following project will get and set data from the Content Repository through OData REST API so it would be enough to install [sensenet Services](https://github.com/SenseNet/sensenet), but since sensenet 7 has not got its own admin surface yet probably your life will be easier if you install [sensenet Webpages](https://github.com/SenseNet/sn-webpages) too.
 With sn-webpages you can access the good old Content Explorer with the control over all the users, permissions, settings, content types and many more.